Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 Stunted growth

 When your plant doesn’t get enough nutrition, it can have stunted growth.
-This usually happens due to insufficient fertilization, due to which the plant doesn’t get enough nutrition and its growth slows down.
+This usually happens due to insufficient fertilization, so the plant doesn’t get enough nutrition, and its growth slows down.

 However, if the soil’s pH level becomes more acidic than required, the plant will have stunted growth.